 Even though purists insist on sticking with just the core ingredients, there’s plenty of room to customize pasta carbonara to your personal taste.
 You can use spaghetti or bucatini, or play around with other pasta shapes.
 Use bacon, pancetta or guanciale depending on your preference and what you have available.
 You can add onion, shallots and/or garlic to the pork as it renders, and some recipes also call for peas.
 Carbonara is a recipe that every home cook should have in their arsenal, as it’s just one of many easy ways to put a home-cooked meal on the table.

-1 pound Spaghetti
+1 pound spaghetti or bucatini

 3 tablespoons extra virgin olive oil

-1 teaspoon pepper
+1 teaspoon ground black pepper

-Shut off the heat, pour in cheese mixture and reserved pasta water.
-Mix quickly to combine and prevent eggs from scrambling for about 45 seconds, until a silky sauce forms and the pasta is thoroughly coated.
+Step 5: Shut off the heat, pour in the egg and cheese mixture and 1/4 of reserved pasta water.
+Mix very quickly to combine and prevent eggs from scrambling for about 45 seconds, until a silky sauce forms and the pasta is thoroughly coated.
 Top with more Parmesan and enjoy.